storpool/python-storpool-spopenstack/README.rst

 - allow the default "os" name prefix for volumes created by the OpenStack tools to be overridden by the storpool.conf file's new SP_OPENSTACK_VOLUME_PREFIX setting
+- raise a specific exception when a volume is still in use and may not be detached so that the Nova attachment driver may raise a specific exception in its turn

 1.0.2
 -----